 For over 30 years I have wanted to go to Western Tibet to walk around a holy mountain called Mount Kailash.
 It is a mountain sacred to Buddhists, Hindus, Jains and Bonpo, and is the headwaters of the four major rivers of the Asian Continent.Photo by Gary McCue

-At the beginning of May, I saw a pilgrimage to Mount Kailash being offered and it was to be led by Ian Baker.
-It was scheduled for July 2 – 18, 2017, and it felt like the perfect medicine for me in my life at this time!
-I had heard of Ian Baker and had read a few of his books, one of which he wrote with a friend of mine – Carroll Dunham.
+At the beginning of May this year, I heard about a pilgrimage to Mount Kailash which was to be led by Ian Baker.
+It was scheduled for July 3 – 18, and it just felt like the perfect medicine for me in my life at this time.
+So I signed up!
+I knew of Ian Baker, and had read a few of his books, one on the lower left which he wrote with a friend of mine – Carroll Dunham.
 I met Carroll in Nepal in 1985 on my first three month journey which brought me the around Annapurna Circuit and to the Gossainkunde Lakes.
 I visited her frequently over the next three years while I travelled further in Tibet, Nepal and India.
 Twice I was in Tibet – in 1986 for 5 weeks and 1988 for another 3 weeks.

 In mid-May, a week after I signed up for the Pilgrimage to Kailash, there was a little hiccup.
-I found out that Ian Baker was wanted by Interpol for “possession of animal body parts” and wildlife smuggling.
-Two of his apartments in Kathmandu had been raided in 2008 while he was out of the country, and there has been a warrant out for his arrest by the Nepal Police since then.
+I found out that Ian Baker was wanted by Interpol for “possession of animal body parts” and wildlife smuggling!
+In 2008, two of his apartments in Kathmandu were raided while he was out of the country, and the Nepalese Police has had a warrant out for his arrest since then.
 How bizarre!

 A couple weeks later at the beginning of June, there was another glitch.
 A big one.
 Ian sent an email letting us know that he been denied the necessary “Tibet Travel Permit” (TTP) in order to enter the Tibet Autonomous Region.
 He said that he was denied because of his association with His Holiness the Dalai Lama, who he wrote a book with, called the “Dalai Lama’s Secret Temple”.

 Ian sent an email saying: “We have just received some very distressing news from the agency in Lhasa.
 It seems that after having gone through all the necessary steps in securing the many required travel permits within Tibet – the Tibet Tourism Bureau (Tibet Entry Permit), Public Security Bureau (Aliens Travel Permit), Border Control Permit, Military Affairs Permit, and Permit from the Office of Foreign Affairs – the process was suddenly stymied at the last stage, the Tibet Police Department, which has denied the permits for “political reasons”.”